mpampuch/nextflow-notes/README.md

 ## Tuples

-Inputs and outputs in nextflow need to a data type assigned before a variable name.
+Inputs and outputs in Nextflow need to a data type assigned before a variable name.
 If the data type is a tuple, all the items in the tuple need a data type as well.

 Example